Raju-jrDev/Multi-regression-analysis-of-factors-influencing-mortality-/README.md

 group or region,
 expressed as a percentage.

-Question 4 (Methodology cont.): Is this your own data set (or the data of someone in the group) or is it "open" or "shared" data?
+(Methodology cont.): Is this your own data set (or the data of someone in the group) or is it "open" or "shared" data?
 [2 pts]

 The  dataset  we  chose  for  our  analysis  was  part  of  a  project  in  which  various  factors  were  categorized  into